 Supporting what you say, not just with words, but also through action or evidence.

 This phrase implies that a person should back up their talking with action.
-For example, a person may gloat about being capable of performing fifty push ups in one go.
-However, someone who has their doubts might ask this person to "walk the walk," which essentially means prove it to me by doing it, not just by talking about it.
+For example, a person may gloat about being capable of performing fifty push ups in one go, or they might say they can run a few miles without a problem.
+Someone who has their doubts, however, might ask them to “walk the walk,” which essentially means to prove it by doing it, not just by talking about it.

-ThePhraseFinder states that the earliest usage of this phrase comes from the Mansfield News, an Ohio newspaper printed in June 1921.
-There a line from the newspaper which reads:
+So how old is this phrase, anyways?
+Well, the phrase itself does not look to be that old.
+According to ThePhraseFinder, the earliest usage of this phrase comes from the Mansfield News, an Ohio newspaper printed in June 1921.
+There a line from the newspaper that reads:

-* You keep bragging to me that you can do forty pushups without breaking a sweat, but how about you walk the walk instead of talking the talk?
+- You keep bragging that you can do the splits with ease.
+So how about you walk the walk instead of talking the talk?

 Note: The meanings for common phrases and idioms, plus the origins for them – that’s what Know Your Phrase is about!
 But did you know that a phrase’s origins are sometimes completely unclear?
 Yeah, so when this happens, what you’ll sometimes see listed under “origins” are explanation(s) that are about how the idiom may have originated, but it may not necessarily be accurate.

 If no explanation is included, then you’ll usually see a quote there.
 These quotes are typically the oldest form of the phrase found in writing.
 It’s possible that older citations exist and I overlooked them.
 If you find an earlier citation than what I have listed, feel free to let me know via email.